OntoUML/OntoUML/docs/classes/sortals/relator/definition.rst

 Definition
 ----------

 The «:ref:`relator`» construct is used to represent **truth-makers** of :ref:`material relations <material>`, i.e., the "things" that must exist in order for two or more individuals to be connected by :ref:`material relations <material>`.
-Because of this nature, relators are always :ref:`dependent <dependency>` on other individuals to exist.
+Because of this nature, relators are always dependent on other individuals to exist.
 Here are some examples of concepts classified as relators:

 .. container:: figure